-If you already have or are considering a Special Needs Trust, or SNT, discuss your long-term goals with your financial advisor or attorney about whether an ABLE account could be established to complement the goals of the trust.
-The ABLE account funds will not impact continued eligibility for SSI, Medicaid and other public benefits.
-The SNT also protects against loss of eligibility for public benefits.
-The costs of establishing an SNT with the engagement of a knowledgeable attorney will more likely be higher than establishing an ABLE account with a state.
-An ABLE account can cover a broader array of qualified disability expenses than a Special Needs Trust.
+If you already have or are considering a Special Needs Trust, or SNT, discuss your long-term goals with your financial advisor or attorney and if an ABLE account could be established to complement the goals of the trust.
+ABLE account funds will largely not impact continued eligibility for SSI, Medicaid and other public benefits.
+Many SNTs also protect against loss of eligibility for public benefits.
+The costs of establishing an SNT with a knowledgeable attorney will likely be higher than establishing an ABLE account with a state.
+An ABLE account can cover a broader array of qualified disability expenses (QDEs) than a Special Needs Trust.